lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

   `${autofs::master_conf_dir}/${name}.autofs`
 * Corresponding map file will be named `${autofs::maps_dir}/${name}.map`
-* If `$name` has any whitespace or '/' characters, those characters will be replaced with '__' in order to create safe filenames
+* If `$name` has any whitespace or '/' characters, those characters will be replaced with '__' in order to create safe filenames.

 ##### `mount_point`